erengy/taiga-moe/docs/issue-discord.md

 This feature requires using the Discord desktop client (i.e. it won't work if you open Discord in a regular web browser).

-*Display currently running game as a status message* option at Discord desktop client's *Gaming Settings → Game Activity* must be enabled.
+*Display current activity as a status message* option at Discord desktop client's *Activity Settings → Activity Privacy* must be enabled.
 But do not add Taiga as a game, or it will show up when you're not watching anything.

 In Taiga, make sure you have *Tools → Enable auto sharing* and *Settings → Sharing → Discord → Update rich presence* options enabled.